 “Did that strike you as a bit egotistical?”

 “I lose my train of thought when you interrupt.”

 “I read all of them in just a day or two.
 I absorbed them.
 I found myself in so many of her characters – almost as though she was writing just for me.
 She’d written one before I was born though, so perhaps that was impossible.
 Still, they were my favorite novels ever.

-“So you really thought an awful lot of Stephanie Edwards?”
+“You really thought an awful lot of Stephanie Edwards.”

 “Interrupting.
-But yes, she was everything I wanted to be.
+But yeah, she was everything I wanted to be.
 Everything I could ever hope to be.”

 “Great.
-I knew every line of her books, from front to back and back again, and she could tell.
-We had wonderful conversations spanning every element.
-I remember vividly that between the entrees and main course, her glasses got steamed up because she was so excited to talk to me.
+I knew every line of her books, from front to back and back again.
+We had wonderful conversations about every bit of them.
+I remember that between the entrees and main course, her glasses steamed up because she was getting so excited to talk to me.
 No-one could get a word in edgeways between us, it was like we were kindred spirits.